kkoomen/vim-doge/README.md

 ### Testing locally

-If you want to run the tests locally, you should install [vader](https://github.com/junegunn/vader.vim) at the same directory level that vim-doge is, so your structure should look like this (using vim-plug example):
+If you want to run the tests locally, you should install [vader][vader] at the same directory level that vim-doge is, so your structure should look like this (using vim-plug example):

 ```
 ~/.vim/plugged/